The story of Frederick Caldicott is one full of loss and separation, ultimately leading to a tragic end.

 Frederick Caldicott was the eldest son of Joseph Caldicott and Caroline Connop in 1841 in Coventry.
 He was the younger brother of Joseph and Caroline’s two daughters, Emma and Caroline.

-He married Harriet Biggs, a ribbon weaver in 1863 in Coventry, aged 21.
+At the age of 21 Frederick married Harriet Biggs, a ribbon weaver in 1863 in Coventry.

 Less than two years later, Harriet gave birth to twin sons, George and William born in early 1865.
 Sadly the boys did not survive, probably only living days, or maybe even hours.